Daniel Serwer

-Daniel P. Serwer is a professor of Practice of Conflict Management as well as director of the Conflict Management and American Foreign Policy programs at the Johns Hopkins School of Advanced International Studies.
+Daniel P. Serwer is a Senior Fellow at the Foreign Policy Institute of the Johns Hopkins School of Advanced International Studies (SAIS).
+He was previously professor of Practice of Conflict Management as well as director of the Conflict Management and American Foreign Policy programs at SAIS.
 Serwer is also a research scholar at the Middle East Institute in Washington D.C.

 Serwer served as a minister-counselor with the U.S. Department of State.
-He was deputy chief of mission and chargé d'affaires at US Embassy Rome from 1990 to 1993 and from 1994 to 1996, special envoy and coordinator for Bosnia and Herzegovina.
-During this posting, Serwer mediated to end the brief Croat–Bosniak War in 1994, and negotiated the first agreement reached at the 1995 Dayton peace talks.
+He was deputy chief of mission and chargé d'affaires at US Embassy Rome from 1990 to 1993 and from 1994 to 1996, special envoy and coordinator for the Federation of Bosnia and Herzegovina.
+During this posting, Serwer mediated between Croats and Bosniaks to build the institutions of the Federation, and negotiated the first agreement reached at the 1995 Dayton peace talks.

-Between 1998 and 2010 Serwer was a vice-president at the United States Institute of Peace, serving for all but one year of his term as vice-president for peace and stability operations at USIP.
+Between 1998 and 2010 Serwer was a vice-president at the United States Institute of Peace.
 During that time he led the USIP's peace-building work in Iraq, Afghanistan, Sudan and the Balkans.
 At USIP, Serwer specialized in preventing inter-ethnic and sectarian conflict.
 He was also the Executive Director of the Hamilton/Baker Iraq Study Group.

-Serwer is the author of From War to Peace in the Balkans, the Middle East, and Ukraine (Palgrave MacMillan, 2019), Righting the Balance: How You Can Help Protect America (Potomac, 2013) and editor with David Smock of Facilitating Dialogue (USIP, 2012).
+Serwer is the author of Strengthening International Regimes: the Case of Radiation Protection (Palgrave MacMillan, 2024), From War to Peace in the Balkans, the Middle East, and Ukraine (Palgrave MacMillan, 2019), Righting the Balance: How You Can Help Protect America (Potomac, 2013) and editor with David Smock of Facilitating Dialogue (USIP, 2012).
 He regularly blogs on foreign policy at www.peacefare.net.